Where to place a carbon monoxide detector, and how it works

 Should I follow any safety tips for using and maintaining my carbon monoxide alarms?

 The safest thing you can do is follow the manufacturer’s instructions included in the box.
-Keep this booklet in a safe place for future reference.
-Never take out the battery to use in another device – the likelihood is you’ll forget to replace it.
+Keep these in a safe place for future reference.
+And avoid taking out the battery to use in another device – in case you accidentally forget to replace it.

 Carbon monoxide detector beeping – what does this mean?

 Beeping generally means the batteries need replacing, or the detector has come to the end of its life.
-Either way, you need to take immediate action.
-Read the instruction manual to find out what the beeps mean, and don’t delay carrying out the instructions.
+Either way, you need to take action straight away.
+Either replace the batteries, or check the instruction manual if you’re not sure what the beeps mean.

 What do I do if my carbon monoxide detector goes off?

 - Don’t panic.
-Gather everyone in your home together and move outside immediately.
-Open the windows and doors on your way to the exit, but don’t go out of your way to open others in the house.
+Turn off all gas appliances if possible.
+Gather everyone in your home together and go outside immediately.
+You can open windows and doors on your way to the exit, but the most important thing is to leave.

 - Check everyone’s health.
 Any flu-like symptoms could suggest poisoning.
-For more information, check our carbon monoxide poisoning guide.
+For more information, check the NHS guidance on carbon monoxide poisoning.

 - If you notice any symptoms, call 999 straight away.